kopokopo/k2-connect-ruby/README.md

 #### Query Request

-To Query the status of the prior initiated Notification Request pass the location_url response as shown:
+To Query the status of the prior initiated Polling Request pass the location_url response as shown:

-     k2_notification.query_resource_url(k2_notification.location_url)
+     k2_polling.query_resource_url(k2_polling.location_url)

-To Query the most recent initiated Transfer Request:
+To Query the most recent initiated Polling Request:

-     k2_notification.query_resource
+     k2_polling.query_resource

 A HTTP Response will be returned in a JSON Payload, accessible with the k2_response_body variable.